-With Fulfillment by Amazon, you send your products to Amazon and it handles shipping to the customer.
-It also makes your products eligible for two-day delivery, free shipping and other Amazon Prime perks.
-Enrolling in Fulfillment by Amazon can make you stand out from other third-party sellers – customers want to use their Prime perks, and free two-day shipping can be a powerful purchasing motivator.
-Many Amazon sales experts recommend opting for Fulfillment by Amazon unless it’s financially impractical.
+With Fulfillment by Amazon (FBA), you send your products to Amazon, and it handles shipping to the customer.
+It also means your products are eligible for two-day delivery, free shipping and other Amazon Prime perks.
+Enrolling in FBA can make you stand out from other third-party sellers.
+Customers want to use their Prime perks, and free two-day shipping can be a powerful purchasing motivator.
+Many Amazon sales experts recommend opting for FBA unless it’s financially impractical.

-Fulfillment by Amazon is a great service, but there are some fees for third-party sellers.
-Amazon provides a full breakdown of its Fulfillment fees, but the basic structure is also important to understand.
+FBA is a great service, but it does come with fees.
+Amazon provides a full breakdown of its fulfillment fees, but the basic structure is also important to understand.
 Amazon will charge you a monthly inventory storage fee per cubic foot (starting at $0.87 per cubic foot from January through September and $2.40 per cubic foot from October through December for standard-sized products) and a fulfillment fee for each unit.
 These are flat rates per package and are based on the size and weight of the package.
 Fulfillment fees start at $3.22 per package and can exceed $150 for heavy oversized packages.